View this document as: a single page | multiple pages.

 system of record (SOR)

-An SOR is a collection of records that contain information about individuals and are under the control of an agency.
-The records can be retrieved by the individual’s name or by an identifying number, symbol, or other identifier.
+A collection of records that contain information about individuals and are under the control of an agency.
+The records can be retrieved by the individual’s name, an identifying number, a symbol, or other identifier.

-A notice that federal agencies publish in the Federal Register to describe their systems of records.
+A notice that federal agencies publish in the Federal Register to describe their system of record.

 token